The CMO.com Interview: Montblanc North America’s Jan-Patrick Schmitz

 Q: You built on the history.

-Exactly.
+A: Exactly.
 Then we started to create limited-edition writing instruments, moving away from pure function.
 We started to work more with precious materials—silver, gold, stone settings.
 We eventually became, over the following 10years, a kind of jeweler—one that makes beautiful jewelry that happens to write.
 Rather than being a maker of functional pens that you buy at the stationer—the way you buy butter and milk at your grocery store—we looked at our price points, and they very rapidly increased because of the value and the craftsmanship going into the product.
 When this changed, so, too, did our distribution need to change.

 That was fundamental.
 On one side, with the traditional specialist, retailers who had old “Main Street” retailing experience knew their customer—they actually consult with you rather than clerk you.
 And that is one of the issues that we see today in the retail world.
 People are clerking their customers rather than actually consulting.
 But when they went away, they were replaced by discounters and bigger stores and superstores where you buy stuff in bulk at a discount.